gurbirdhillon/FirebaseNetAdmin/README.md

 ```

 ## Database
-Getting reference on some node of database use `firebaseClient.Database.Ref("endpoint")` for example `firebaseClient.Database.Ref("users/12/details")`
+Getting reference on some node of Database use `firebaseClient.Database.Ref("endpoint")` for example `firebaseClient.Database.Ref("users/12/details")`

 ### Query database
 Following reference query methods are available